persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - check tables are well drawn

-  - SRC : SRC item
+  - SRC: SRC item

     - First page check the values:

       .. image:: /developer_manual/validation/src_wizard_1st_page.png
           :align: center

-      - selected outputs : y0 and y1
+      - selected outputs: y0 and y1
-      - method : SRC
+      - method: SRC
       - continue

-    - Second page check the values :
+    - Second page check the values:

       .. image:: /developer_manual/validation/src_wizard_2nd_page.png
           :align: center

-      - sample size : 1000
+      - sample size: 1000
-      - block size : 1
+      - block size: 1
-      - seed : 2
+      - seed: 2

     - click on the Finish button

       - a window appears with a table of parameters, a progress bar and 2 buttons 'Run' and 'Stop'
       - click on the 'Run' button

-    - check result window :
+    - check result window:

       .. image:: /developer_manual/validation/src_result.png
           :align: center

-      - left side : 2 variables in the list view
+      - left side: 2 variables in the list view
-      - right side, tabs : Indices - Parameters - Model
+      - right side, tabs: Indices - Parameters - Model
       - when changing the variable, the Indices tab is updated
-      - when indices plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior
+      - when indices plot is displayed, a Graph setting widget appears at the bottom of the tree view: check its behavior
-      - Indices tab :
+      - Indices tab:

         - can not zoom the plot
-        - click on the 'Input'/'Squared SRC'/'SRC' section headers of the table :
+        - click on the 'Input'/'Squared SRC'/'SRC' section headers of the table:

           - the table values are sorted
           - the plot is updated

   - Linear regression: linreg item

-    - First page check selected outputs : y0, y1
+    - First page check selected outputs: y0, y1

     - Second page check degree=2, interaction=False